 Part 3 - Line 4a

-SCHOLARSHIPS: CALCPA INSTITUTE AWARDED CHAPTER SCHOLARSHIPS WITH FUNDS RAISED BY THE FOURTEEN CHAPTERS AND OTHER EDUCATIONAL ASSISTANCE TO OVER 205 COLLEGE AND UNIVERSITY STUDENTS WITHIN CALIFORNIA PURSUING CPA CAREERS FINANCIAL LITERACY: CALCPA INSTITUTE ALSO HELD NUMEROUS FINANCIAL LITERACY WORKSHOPS AND EVENTS ATTENDED BY OVER 1,750 CALIFORNIANS.
-MEMBERS OF THE CALIFORNIA SOCIETY OF CPAS, THROUGH THE INSTITUTE, ALSO PROVIDED ASSISTANCE BY SHARING THEIR KNOWLEDGE WITH THE PUBLIC THROUGH COLLABORATION WITH STATE LEGISLATORS, ASSISTANCE PROGRAMS AND TELEVISION AND RADIO NEWS SHOWS.
+SCHOLARSHIPS: CALCPA INSTITUTE AWARDED CHAPTER SCHOLARSHIPS WITH FUNDS RAISED BY THE FOURTEEN CHAPTERS AND OTHER EDUCATIONAL ASSISTANCE TO OVER 100 COLLEGE AND UNIVERSITY STUDENTS WITHIN CALIFORNIA PURSUING CPA CAREERS: CALCPA INSTITUTE ALSO HELD NUMEROUS FINANCIAL LITERACY WORKSHOPS AND EVENTS ATTENDED BY OVER 1,950 CALIFORNIANS.
+MEMBERS OF THE CALIFORNIA SOCIETY OF CPAS, THROUGH THE INSTITUTE, ALSO PROVIDED ASSISTANCE BY SHARING THEIR KNOWLEDGE WITH THE PUBLIC THROUGH COLLABORATION WITH STATE LEGISLATORS AND ASSISTANCE PROGRAMS.

 CALCPA LEADERSHIP INSTITUTE IS A 5-DAY PROGRAM DESIGNED TO TEACH CALCPA MEMBERS SKILLS THAT WILL MAKE THEM BETTER LEADERS AND MANAGERS.
-PARTICIPANTS WILL GROW AS VOLUNTEER AND BUSINESS LEADERS AS THEY FOCUS ON IMPROVING LEADERSHIP BEHAVIOR, AS WELL AS CRITICAL THINKING AND MANAGEMENT SKILLS.
+PARTICIPANTS GROW AS VOLUNTEER AND BUSINESS LEADERS AS THEY FOCUS ON IMPROVING LEADERSHIP BEHAVIOR, AS WELL AS CRITICAL THINKING AND MANAGEMENT SKILLS.
 THE CALIFORNIA CPA EDUCATION FOUNDATION AND CALCPA UNDERWRITE THE COSTS OF THE PROGRAM EXCEPT FOR A SMALL ADMINISTRATIVE FEE THAT IS THE RESPONSIBILITY OF THE INDIVIDUAL PARTICIPANT.
-DUE TO COVID-19, THE LEADERSHIP INSTITUTE PROGRAM WAS PUT ON HOLD.

 Name (title) | Role | Hours | Compensation |